fredericbonnet/helena/docs/pages/helena-dialect/commands/proc.md

 - ✅ should return a metacommand
 - ✅ the metacommand should return the procedure

+  The typical application of this property is to call the procedure by wrapping its metacommand within brackets, e.g. `[$metacommand]`.

 ### <a id="proc-metacommand-examples"></a>Examples

 - ✅ Calling procedure through its wrapped metacommand